albacoretuna/how-to-annoy-a-web-developer/README.md

 * Even better than the one above, don't update your comments, and sort of lie about your code!
 * Don't be consistent with your variable names, indention,...
 Your code should look like if it's written by 10 programmers who don't has never met each other.
 * Bash whatever technology people in your team are using, and bring in those that you like.
+* If a fellow web developer comes to you asking for help with a problem in framework "X".
+Tell them the only viable solution is to switch to framework "Y".
 * Never write README.MD files for your repos.
 Let the maintainers Google and guess for the rest of their lives.
 * Write one word commit messages like: "fixed", "solved"